Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 As a farmer, I Consider these value-addition opportunities to increase my profits.

-Well, value addition comes with a number of benefits.
+Well, value addition comes with some benefits.
 It diversifies your income streams and helps you find new markets.

 Marketing of Barley in Kenya